 This year's award categories reflect the diverse ways millennial residents act as leaders and changemakers in Boston:

-Nominees must be between the ages of 20-34 and live/work in Boston to be considered.
+Nominees must be between the ages of 20 to 35 and live andor work in Boston to be considered.
 A selection committee comprised of members of the SPARK Boston Council will review all nominations and select the top nominees in each category.
-A round of online voting will follow, and winners will be announced at the SPARK Impact Award ceremony in October.
-To nominate a friend, colleague, neighbor or yourself, visit http://www.sparkbos.com/impact-award-nomination.html.
+A round of online voting will follow, and winners will be announced at the SPARK Impact Award ceremony in June.
+To nominate a friend, colleague, neighbor or yourself, click here.

-Boston is home to a large and diverse millennial population.
-SPARK Boston (formerly ONEin3) is a City of Boston initiative that aims to empower the millennial generation to play a greater role in planning for the future of our city.
+SPARK Boston is a City of Boston initiative that aims to empower the city's 20-35 year olds to play a greater role in planning for the future of our city.
 The SPARK Boston Council is annually appointed to learn about local government, affect planning and policy, and create programming for young adults across the city.

 SPARK Boston focuses on engaging the next generation of civic leaders and social entrepreneurs in the work of city government.
 This will shape how the City designs and develops policies, convenes stakeholders for important initiatives and works collaboratively with young people to shape Boston's future.